yevster/weblogic-on-azure/simple/README.md

 * Start Eclipse.
 * Go to the 'Servers' panel, right click.
 Select New -> Server -> Oracle -> Oracle WebLogic Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 * After the Eclipse WebLogic adapters are done installing, go to the 'Servers' panel again, right click.
 Select New -> Server -> Oracle -> Oracle WebLogic Server.
 Choose the defaults and hit 'Next'.
 Enter where you have WebLogic and Oracle JDK installed, click next.
 Choose remote, for the remote host enter the admin server DNS name on Azure, enter the WebLogic admin username/password and hit 'Finish'.
-* Go to the 'Servers' panel, right click on the registered WebLogic instance and select Start.
 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe.
 Accept the rest of the defaults and finish.
 * Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.
 * It is now time to run the application.
 Go to Right click the application -> Run As -> Run on Server.
-Make sure to choose WebLogic as the server going forward.
+Make sure to choose remote WebLogic as the server going forward.
 Just accept the defaults and wait for the application to finish running.
 * Once the application runs, Eclise will open it up in a browser.
-The application is available at [http://localhost:7001/weblogic-cafe](http://localhost:8080/weblogic-cafe).
+The application is available at [http://`<admin server DNS name>`:7001/weblogic-cafe](http://`<admin server DNS name>`:8080/weblogic-cafe).

 ## Content